ThangaAyyanar/Security-Shuriken/README.md

 All the url goodies we encountered especially in the category of information and cyber security.

+### Infosec Basics
+- How to build a successful InfoSec job https://danielmiessler.com/blog/build-successful-infosec-career/

 ### Contributors

 - [Thanga Ayyanar](https://thangaayyanar.blogspot.com)